Flipper (1995 TV series): Recurring

 Since Flipper was filmed in Australia, producers had to rely heavily on Australian talent.
 Several regular cast members and most guest stars spoke their dialogue using non-native American accents.
 During seasons three and four, Whip Hubley and Gus Mercurio were the only American actors in the main cast.
-All other main characters were portrayed by Australian actors.
+All other main characters were portrayed by Australian or Canadian actors.

 Flipper had many notable guest stars, including Alan Dale, Dwight Schultz, Nicholas Hammond, Jane Badler, Robert Coleby (father of Anja Coleby), and Season Hubley (real-life sister of Whip Hubley).
 In fact, many of these guest stars made more than one appearance, portraying different characters each time.
 Seasons three and four regular cast member Darrin Klimek also appeared briefly as a different character in the season-one episode "Treasure Hunt".